2011 military intervention in Libya: Enforcement

 Initial NATO planning for a possible no-fly zone took place in late February and early March, especially by NATO members France and the United Kingdom.
 France and the UK were early supporters of a no-fly zone and had sufficient airpower to impose a no-fly zone over the rebel-held areas, although they might need additional assistance for a more extensive exclusion zone.

 The US had the air assets necessary to enforce a no-fly zone, but was cautious about supporting such an action prior to obtaining a legal basis for violating Libya's sovereignty.
 Furthermore, due to the sensitive nature of military action by the US against an Arab nation, the US sought Arab participation in the enforcement of a no-fly zone.

-At a congressional hearing, United States Secretary of Defense Robert Gates explained that "a no-fly zone begins with an attack on Libya to destroy the air defences … and then you can fly planes around the country and not worry about our guys being shot down.
+At a congressional hearing, United States Secretary of Defense Robert Gates explained that "a no-fly zone begins with an attack on Libya to destroy the air defences ... and then you can fly planes around the country and not worry about our guys being shot down.
 But that's the way it starts."

 On 19 March, the deployment of French fighter jets over Libya began, and other states began their individual operations.
 Phase One started the same day with the involvement of the United States, United Kingdom, France, Italy, and Canada.

 On 24 March, NATO ambassadors agreed that NATO would take command of the no-fly zone enforcement, while other military operations remained the responsibility of the group of states previously involved, with NATO expected to take control as early as 26 March.
 The decision was made after meetings of NATO members to resolve disagreements over whether military operations in Libya should include attacks on ground forces.
 The decision created a two-level power structure overseeing military operations.
 In charge politically was a committee, led by NATO, that included all states participating in enforcing the no-fly zone, while NATO alone was responsible for military action.
-Royal Canadian Air Force Lieutenant-General Charles Bouchard has been appointed to command the NATO military mission.
+Royal Canadian Air Force Lieutenant-General Charles Bouchard was appointed to command the NATO military mission.

 After the death of Muammar Gaddafi on 20 October 2011, it was announced that the NATO mission would end on 31 October.